Semrush helps you:

 Specifically, you want to include your target keyword once in the first 1-2 sentences.

-That’s because YouTube puts more weight on keywords early on in your description.
+That’s because YouTube puts more weight on relevant keywords early on in your description.

 Include target keyword in first 2-3 sentences of description